ERP integration connects your systems and data to streamline your business operations and increase efficiency.

 Most eCommerce businesses agree that ERP integration is a central part of success in the current market.
 However, it can be a complex and difficult process to implement if you’re unprepared.
 Here are some of the common challenges to be prepared for if you’re setting up your ERP integration:

 Cost: Because it is such a wide-reaching system, an ERP and the necessary labor of integrating it into your existing infrastructure can be a costly process.
-It’s important to weigh the benefits and needs of your company before starting on the process of ERP integration.
+It’s important to weigh the benefits and needs of your company before starting the process of ERP integration.

 Difficulty: ERP integration is a complex process with a lot of moving parts.
 It takes time, skill, and other resources to implement an entire ERP system.
 However, once the system is set up, it should require minimal maintenance moving forward.